 Bellflower wants badly to burn.
 It so yearns to catch fire that cinematographer Joel Hodge appears to have frequently smeared ash on the lens and scrambled the color palate, so that bright reds and oranges practically ignite the screen.
 Alas and alack, beyond a sizzlin’ visual look, Bellflower is less flame and more smoke … derivative, borderline misogynistic smoke.
 It feels dirty taking a first-time writer/director/actor as clearly talented as Evan Glodell to task, but here goes.
+(Ultram)

 Bellflower is the kind of movie where the lead characters are named Woodrow (Glodell) and Milly (Jessie Wiseman).
 Woodrow and his buddy, Aiden (Tyler Dawson), don’t appear to have jobs or an interest in showering.
 Instead, they channel all their dudely-dude energy into building a flame-thrower and pimping out a muscle car because they loved Mad Max so much.
 The entirety of Bellflower’s advertising has been dedicated to this car and the postapocalyptic imagery associated with it.
 This is presumably because the alternative was admitting the film is really a slightly demented romantic hissy fit.